BCDevOps/developer-experience/docs/OnboardingOutcomes.md

 ### We Provide Community-Wide Tools

 If you need help using any of these tools, you're not alone: seek out your new (smart) friends in the Platform community.
-Remember: the [Platform Services team](https://docs.pathfinder.gov.bc.ca/s/bk07fg8i4dscrcq7posg/devops-platform-services/d/bpp916b0acqjm3hnvd10/platform-services-org-chart?currentPageId=bpp91db0acqjm3hnvd1g) is heads-down supporting the actual Platform and doesn't provide general user support for these tools.
+Remember: the [Platform Services team](https://docs.developer.gov.bc.ca/s/bk07fg8i4dscrcq7posg/devops-platform-services/d/bpp916b0acqjm3hnvd10/platform-services-org-chart?currentPageId=bpp91db0acqjm3hnvd1g) is heads-down supporting the actual Platform and doesn't provide general user support for these tools.
 It's time for you to start growing your network!

 One of our primary mandates is to provide the whole community with a suite of tools that will allow you to make full use of the Platform.
 At the moment, these include:

-* RocketChat (https://chat.pathfinder.gov.bc.ca or download an app), on-prem hosted
+* RocketChat (https://chat.developer.gov.bc.ca or download an app), on-prem hosted
-* Keycloak Single Sign-On and Federated Identity Service (https://sso.pathfinder.gov.bc.ca/), on-prem hosted
+* Keycloak Single Sign-On and Federated Identity Service (https://oidc.gov.bc.ca/), on-prem hosted
-* Aporeto (coming in the new OCP 4 Platform in summer 2020), on-prem and SaaS components
-* Documize Document Management (https://docs.pathfinder.gov.bc.ca/), on-prem hosted, supports public and protected content
+* Documize Document Management (https://docs.developer.gov.bc.ca/), on-prem hosted, supports public and protected content
+* Sysdig, on-prem hosted
+* Aqua, on-prem hosted (coming to silver)
 * GitHub - online code management for open-source projects SaaS, all government repos are part of the bcgov organization.
 * ... and obviously the Platform itself: OpenShift.